SERVICES

 ABOUT

-I am a second generation gilding conservator, I grew up with my mother's gilding studio at home in Harvard MA.
+I am a second-generation gilding conservator, I grew up with my mother's gilding studio at home in Harvard MA.
 This allowed me to develop my skill set at an early age, and I’ve been surrounded by frames ever since.

 I studied Studio Art as an undergraduate at the University of Vermont and subsequently trained with a master carpenter in Hawaii.
 After further training in private conservation studios throughout Massachusetts, I held positions in frame conservation at the Museum of Fine Arts, Boston, and the Harvard Art Museums.

 In 2017 I moved to central New Hampshire to open my own studio and start a family.
-I also currently hold the part time position of Assistant Conservator of Frames at Harvard's Straus Center for Conservation and Technical Studies.
+I also currently hold the part time position of Associate Conservator of Frames at Harvard's Straus Center for Conservation and Technical Studies.

 MEDIA COVERAGE